password: 0dyxT7F4QD

 # password: szo7HDB88w

-Congrats 🎉 Classic symlink trick against a SUID binary that reads a predictable file in /tmp
+Congrats 🎉 Classic symlink trick against a SUID binary that reads a predictable file in /tmp.
+On to leviathan6!

 Thanks for reading!